wrossmorrow/machtests/README.md

 ## Results

-A daily results file in `csv` format is created, whose columns are
+A machine-specific results file in `csv` format is created, whose columns are
 ```
 datetime of test run,
 test runid (for a given run of test.sh),